weikio/mcp-server/README.md

 The MCP server is containerized using Docker, making it easy to deploy and run in various environments.
 The Docker image is built on Node.js Alpine for a minimal footprint.

 The Docker build process:
+1. Installs .NET 8 SDK and Weikio CLI
-1. Copies all source files into the container
+2. Copies all source files into the container
-2. Installs all dependencies (including dev dependencies)
+3. Installs all dependencies (including dev dependencies)
-3. Builds the TypeScript project
+4. Builds the TypeScript project
-4. Prunes dev dependencies for a smaller final image
+5. Prunes dev dependencies for a smaller final image
-5. Sets up the entry point
+6. Sets up the entry point

+The Docker image includes:
+- Node.js 20 (Alpine)
+- .NET 8 SDK
+- Weikio CLI (global tool)

 #### Running the Docker Container